cq-dong/improved-diffusion-Jtorch/README.md

 # source
-This project code comes from https://github.com/openai/improved-diffusion
+This project code comes from https://github.com/openai/improved-diffusion.
+Intended to use the jittor framework to implement the improved diffusion operation of the Pytorch version.

 # improved-diffusion